lsuxrstudio/xrstudioguides/tips/README.md

 If Perfoce is setup to with different folder names on the render node and operator node you can create a symlink in Powershell so that you don't have to switch change every new Switchboard config.
 For example:

 `New-Item -Path .\virtualproduction_xrlab-operator\ -ItemType SymbolicLink -Value .\virtualproduction_xrlab-render\`

+This command would be run in Powershell on the Render node. `CD` into your root Perforce directory where your existing worksapce is i.e., `virtualproduction_xrlab-render`.
+It create a new symbolic link called `virtualproduction_xrlab-operator` in the same directory.